Multiuser Diversity for the Cognitive Uplink with Generalized Fading and Reduced Primary's Cooperation

 \subsection{IL Networks:}

-We study throughput scaling behavior of IL networks under two CoSs of interest: $\CoSILFull$ and $\CoSILRed$.
-In $\CoSILFull$, transmit powers of SUs are limited only by an average total interference power constraint.
-In this case, the secondary network sum-rate is given by:
+We study the throughput scaling behavior of IL networks under two CoSs of interest: $\CoSILFull$ and $\CoSILRed$.
+In $\CoSILFull$, transmission powers of SUs are limited only by an average total interference power constraint.
+In this case, the secondary network throughput is given by:

-In addition to the average total interference power constraint, transmit powers of SUs are also limited by the feedback constraint \eqref{FC} in $\CoSILRed$.
-The secondary network sum-rate in $\CoSILRed$ is given by:
+In addition to the average total interference power constraint, transmission powers of SUs are also limited by the feedback constraint \eqref{FC} in $\CoSILRed$.
+The secondary network throughput in $\CoSILRed$ is given by: